Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Preliminaries

-Since recommendation is often accompanied by interests, RS becomes the common target of \textit{node injection attacks}, where the attacker would inject some fake users along with carefully crafted ratings to promote/demote some targeted items.
-To mitigate such attacks, a robust RS \textbf{GraphRfi}~\cite{zhang2020gcn} was introduced that combines recommendation with fraudster (i.e., fake users) detection.
-In particular, \textbf{GraphRfi} has two essential components: a rating prediction component based on Graph Convolutional Networks (GCNs) and a fraudster detection component based on Random Neural Forest (RNF).
-The main idea of \textbf{GraphRfi} is to treat the anomaly score of a user (from the fraudster detection component) as her weight in estimating the ratings, thus mitigating the effects of anomalous users.
+We use \textit{GraphRfi} as a representative to introduce GNN-based RS.
+To mitigate \textit{node injection attacks}, a robust RS \textit{GraphRfi} was introduced that combines recommendation with fraudster (i.e., fake users) detection.
+In particular, \textit{GraphRfi} has two essential components: a rating prediction component based on Graph Neural Networks (GNNs) and a fraudster detection component based on Random Neural Forest (RNF).
+The main idea of \textit{GraphRfi} is to treat the anomaly score of a user (from the fraudster detection component) as her weight in estimating the ratings, thus mitigating the effects of anomalous users.
+The backbone of this RS model is GNNs with attention aggregators.
+It encodes the discrete ratings by learnable embeddings $e_r\in \mathbb{R}^d$, $r \in \{1,2,\cdots,r_{max}\}$, where $d$ is the dimension.
+For each user/item, it concatenates the rating embedding with user/item embedding, and then two single-layer GNNs are employed to learn the user's and item's representation,